IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 - datatables
 ---

-[mediabiasfactcheck.com](https://mediabiasfactcheck.com/) seems like a great site to lookup the bias of a media outlet, after a bit of browsing on the site I noticed that they had a few entries that differed a bit to [ad fontes media](https://www.adfontesmedia.com/).
+[Media Bias/Fact Check](https://mediabiasfactcheck.com/) seems like a great site to lookup the bias of a media outlet, after a bit of browsing on the site I noticed that they had a few entries that differed a bit to [ad fontes media](https://www.adfontesmedia.com/).

 I wrote a web scraper to collect all the media outlets listed on mediabiasfactcheck.com and I have presented that data below.
 Unfortunately they score media outlets with discreet values rather than on continuous spectra.
 Their discreet scores for left-right bias are: "Extreme Left", "Left Bias", "Left-Centre Bias", "Least Biased", "Right-Centre Bias", "Right Bias", and "Extreme Right"; while their scores for factual reporting are: "High", "Mixed", and "Questionable".
 They do show a continuous slider of the top of each page to show the lef-right bias and an extension of this project would to be translate that slider into a continuous value.
 Initially that was my plan, but the naming scheme of their sliders was very inconsistent, which made the task quite off putting.